Bark's 2020 Annual Report

 National statistics surrounding self-harm/suicide:

-Alerts for sexual content can be anything from references in anatomy and biology homework to a child receiving nude photos.
+Alerts for sexual content can be anything from web searches for explicit content to a child receiving nude photos.

 Recent information regarding kids and sexual content: